openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Step 2: Place Your Event In an Architecture Subdomain
 =======================================================

 To implement the new event in the library, you should understand the purpose of the event and where it fits in the Open edX main architecture subdomains.
 This will help you place the event in the right architecture subdomain and ensure that the event is consistent with the framework's definitions.
-For more details on the Open edX Architectural Subdomains, refer to the :doc:`../reference/architecture-subdomains`.
+For more details on the Open edX Architectural Subdomains, refer to the :ref:`Architecture Subdomains Reference`.

 In our example, the event is related to the enrollment process, which is part of the ``learning`` subdomain.
 Therefore, the event should be placed in the ``/learning`` module in the library.
 The subdomain is also used as part of the :term:`event type <Event Type>`, which is used to identify the event.
-The event type should be unique and follow the naming convention for event types specified in the :doc:`../decisions/0002-events-naming-and-versioning` ADR.
+The event type should be unique and follow the naming convention for event types specified in the :ref:`ADR-2` ADR.

 For the enrollment event, the event type could be ``org.openedx.learning.course.enrollment.v1``, where ``learning`` is the subdomain.